Waziri Ibrahim

-Alhadji Waziri Kolo Ibrahim (26 February 1926 – 1992) was a Nigerian businessman and politician during the Nigerian Second Republic.
+Alhaji Waziri Kolo Ibrahim (26 February 1926 – 1992) was a Nigerian businessman and politician during the Nigerian Second Republic.
 He was one of the original founders and financiers of the Nigerian People's Party, but in 1978 left the party to form the Great Nigeria People's Party (GNPP).
 As a candidate of the GNPP, he won almost 10% of the national vote in the 1979 Nigerian presidential election.
+And there is an Estate named after him in Damaturu as Waziri Ibrahim Housing Estate.

 Early life

 Ibrahim was born on 26 February 1926 in Yerwa, Maiduguri.
 His father, Baba Alhaji Ibrahim Ibn Mohammed was an Islamic scholar; he named the new born boy after a friend who was then Waziri of Borno.
 Waziri's early childhood was in Damaturu where his father was the imam of a local mosque.
 He attended Damaturu Elementary School (1936–1939), followed by studies at Maiduguri Middle School (1940–1943) and then Kaduna College, 1944–1947.
 At Kaduna College, he was a classmate of Professor Umaru Shehu; before completing his studies, it was the desire of the then Chief Education Officer of Borno, Kashim Ibrahim that Waziri should enter the teaching service after graduation.
 However, Waziri did not go further in training after Kaduna College nor did he teach; instead he chose to work with U.A.C. as a trainee manager in 1948.
 At the firm, he rose through clerical and administrative ranks from acting as a cashier and storekeeper at U.A.C.'s, Maiduguri branch in 1951.
 He then worked at Jos in 1952 before becoming a labour and staff manager for Benue division in 1953.
 By the time he left the firm, he was district manager of Kaduna.